harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 ## Intro to enum types
 ### Unscoped enumerations
-- An `enum` (short for enumeration) is a user-defined type that consists of a set of named integral constants.
+- An <mark class="hltr-trippy">enum (short for enumeration)</mark> is a user-defined type that consists of a set of named integral constants.
 	- It is used to define a type that can only take one of a limited, predefined set of values, making your code more readable, organized, and type-safe when working with a fixed set of related values.

 #### Type definition using enum
-- An `enum` is declared using the keyword `enum`, followed by a name and a list of named constants enclosed in curly braces.
+- An `enum` is declared using the keyword `enum`, followed by a name and a list of **named constants** enclosed in curly braces.
 For example:

 ```C++
 enum Color